PostMarcone/Khadas-VIM3-YOLO-model-validation/README.md

 # Testing and validating YOLO models
-This project aims to enable the validation and testing of YOLO models, after acceleration on the KHaDAS VIM3 using its NPU, as well as after quantization.
+This project enables the validation and testing of YOLO models, after acceleration on the KHADAS VIM3, by utilizing its NPU, as well as after quantization.
 This allows us to obtain not only the inference time of these models, but also their accuracy.

 # Full pipeline from YOLO pt model to running it on Khadas VIM3